Second Round of Artists Chosen for Kansas City International Airport New Terminal Public Art More info.

-ARTIST INFORMATION SESSIONS – WATCH RECORDED SESSIONS OCTOBER 28 AND OCTOBER 31.
-Virtual Artist Information Sessions were held in October 2020 to educate artists, art teams and art fabricators about opportunities for upcoming public art commissions for the future New Single Terminal and Parking at Kansas City International Airport.
-This is the first two virtual sessions and has been recorded for posting and viewing reference.
-More infosession dates for subsequent RFQs will be posted as available.
+ARTIST INFORMATION SESSIONS – Virtual Artist Information Sessions are held to educate artists, art teams and art fabricators about opportunities for upcoming public art commissions for the future New Single Terminal and Parking at Kansas City International Airport.
+Register for Concourse A and B wall-based art infosessions HERE.